Rubus pensilvanicus: Uses

+The edible fruits are somewhat sweet and often used for jams and jellies.

 These blackberries can be used for inks or for dyeing cloths, which is not a new practice.
 Blackberries are also a good source of nutrients and are eaten dried by Native Americans.
-Fruits can be made into jams and jellies.

 The roots of R. pensilvanicus have historically been used to create a tea used to treat cold symptoms and cure dysentery.